pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

 ## How to BIDS

-In the following tabs, we explain how to convert your data into BIDS for different modalities.
-We focused only on specific tools that are either widely used or provide some advantages for the users.
+In the following tabs, we explain how to convert your **unprocessed raw data** into BIDS for different modalities.
+We focus only on specific tools that are either widely used or provide some advantages for the users.

-Before you start converting your data we strongly recommend to go through the [BIDS specification page](https://bids-specification.readthedocs.io/en/stable/) relative to the modality of interest.
+Before you start converting your data we strongly recommend to go through the [BIDS specification page](https://bids-specification.readthedocs.io/en/stable/) relative to your modalities of interest.

-If any issue occurs, or you have a request for a specific tool that we do not cover here, please contact emanuele.porcu at ovgu.de.

 === "fMRI"